Misery at the Jardin des Tuileries, Paris

 myminifactory

-This sculpture is called La misère by Jean-Baptiste Hugues who was born in Marseille in modest circumstances.
-He studied sculpture in his hometown where he was a pupil of Antoine Bontoux (1805-1892) and then in Paris of Augustin Dumont (1801-1884) and Jean-Marie Bonnassieux (1810-1892).
-Jean-Baptiste Hugues won the second prize in the Prix de Rome in 1872 and in 1873.
-He won the Grand Prix de Rome for sculpture in 1875 with plaster bas-relief "Homer, accompanied by his young guide, sings his poems in a city of Greece."
-From 1876 to 1879 he was a resident at the Villa Medici in Rome from where he sends his first pieces at the Paris Salon.
-Awarded at the Salon several times, Jean-Baptiste Hugues triumph with "Oedipus at Colonus" in 1882 with a first class medal.
-He won a gold medal at the Universal Exhibitions of 1889 and 1900.
-In 1897, he became modeling professor at the Ecole des Beaux-Arts in Paris and became a member of the Higher Education Council in 1905.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This sculpture, titled La misère, was crafted by Jean-Baptiste Hugues, a Marseille native born into modest circumstances.
+He honed his sculpting skills in his hometown under the tutelage of Antoine Bontoux (1805-1892) before relocating to Paris to study under Augustin Dumont (1801-1884) and Jean-Marie Bonnassieux (1810-1892).
+Hugues's artistic prowess earned him second prize at the Prix de Rome in 1872, a feat he repeated in 1873.
+In 1875, his plaster bas-relief, "Homer, accompanied by his young guide, sings his poems in a city of Greece," secured him the prestigious Grand Prix de Rome for sculpture.
+From 1876 to 1879, Hugues was a resident at the Villa Medici in Rome, where he began submitting his works to the Paris Salon and garnering recognition with each passing year.
+His breakthrough came in 1882 when "Oedipus at Colonus" earned him a first-class medal at the Salon.
+Hugues's subsequent triumphs include a gold medal at the Universal Exhibitions of 1889 and 1900, as well as his appointment as modeling professor at the Ecole des Beaux-Arts in Paris in 1897 and member of the Higher Education Council in 1905.
+This object is part of "Scan The World", a non-profit initiative launched by MyMiniFactory.
+Scan The World aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access at no cost.
+This endeavor is an open-source community effort, inviting individuals to contribute by emailing stw@myminifactory.com with interesting items they'd like to share.

 With this file you will be able to print Misery at the Jardin des Tuileries, Paris with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Misery at the Jardin des Tuileries, Paris.